coviu/coviu-video-calls/readme.txt

 Coviu uses a new Web standard called WebRTC to set up video calls.
 This standard is currently natively supported in Chrome, Firefox and Opera browsers.
 Internet Edge and Safari support are in progress.

 WebRTC leapfrogs legacy video conferencing technology through better audio and video quality, lower latency, and fully secured connections.
+Coviu adds additional security through its API.

 Coviu also uses Websockets to do the signalling necessary to make the video call participants aware of themselves.